nikhilbuilds/polluted-cities-service/README.md

 **`GET /api/v1/cities`**

-Retrieves the most polluted cities for a specified country with Wikipedia descriptions.
+Retrieves the most polluted cities for a specified country with Wikipedia descriptions, supporting pagination for efficient data retrieval.

 #### Query Parameters